Functional normalizing flow for statistical inverse problems of partial differential equations: Introduction

-The outline of this paper is as follows: In Section $\ref{sec:functional normalizing flow}$, we briefly introduce the theoretical framework and algorithmic process of NF-iVI.
-In Subsection $\ref{subsec:bayes and vi}$, we present the infinite-dimensional Bayesian theory proposed in \cite{pinski2015algorithms,Pinski2015SIAMMA} and provide a brief overview of infinite-dimensional variational inference algorithms.
-In Subsection $\ref{subsec:normalizing flow in function space}$, we introduce the NF-iVI algorithm in function spaces.
-In Subsections $\ref{subsec:linear transformation}$ and $\ref{subsec:nonleaner transformation}$, we provide four examples of functional normalizing flow.
-In Subsection $\ref{subsec:discreate invariance}$, we prove the discretization-invariance of the proposed functional normalizing flows.
-In Section $\ref{sec3}$, based on NF-iVI, we introduce the algorithmic process of CNF-iVI.
-In Subsection $\ref{subsec3.1}$, we construct an additional conditional input component, allowing the parameters of functional normalizing flow to be determined by observational information.
-We also present the detailed training procedure for CNF-iVI.
-In Subsection $\ref{subsec3.2}$, we describe a method to improve the results of conditional functional normalizing flow.
-In Sections $\ref{sec4}$ and $\ref{sec5}$, we apply the algorithms to two typical inverse problems, verifying the feasibility of both the NF-iVI and CNF-iVI algorithms.
+The outline of this paper is as follows: In Section \ref{sec:functional normalizing flow}, we briefly introduce the theoretical framework and algorithmic process of NF-iVI.
+In Subsection \ref{subsec:bayes and vi}, we present the infinite-dimensional Bayesian theory proposed in \cite{pinski2015algorithms,Pinski2015SIAMMA} and provide a brief overview of infinite-dimensional variational inference algorithms.
+In Subsection \ref{subsec:normalizing flow in function space}, we introduce the NF-iVI algorithm in function spaces.
+In Subsection \ref{subsec:neural_op_connection}, we provide a detailed comparison between the conventional neural operator and the functional normalizing flow.
+In Subsections \ref{subsec:linear transformation} and \ref{subsec:nonleaner transformation}, we provide four examples of functional normalizing flow.
+In Subsection \ref{subsec:discrete invariance}, we prove the discretization-invariance of the proposed functional normalizing flows.
+In Section \ref{sec3}, based on NF-iVI, we introduce CNF-iVI, adding an auxiliary conditional input to enable the functional normalizing flow parameters to be determined by the measurement information.
+The detailed training procedure for CNF-iVI is also provided.
+Furthermore, we describe a method to improve the results of conditional functional normalizing flow.
+In Sections \ref{sec4} and \ref{sec5}, we apply the algorithms to three typical inverse problems, verifying the feasibility of both the NF-iVI and CNF-iVI algorithms.
 Additionally, in each numerical simulation, we demonstrate the mesh independence as expected for the \emph{Bayesianize-then-discretize} approach.
-In Section $\ref{sec6}$, we summarize our achievements, acknowledge some deficiencies, and explore further research directions.
+In Section \ref{sec6}, we summarize our achievements, acknowledge some deficiencies, and explore further research directions.